Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-OpenVINO.md

 [Setup Azure account and Visual Studio enviroment](./README-Setup.md) or [skip ahead](#get_started) if you already have the setup to work with Visual Studio and Azure services.

-### <a name="get_started"></a>Build the ONNX Runtime + OpenVINO base container image

-a.
-Build the base container image using the [Dockerfile.openvino](https://github.com/microsoft/onnxruntime/blob/master/dockerfiles/Dockerfile.openvino) from the [ONNX Runtime Github repo](https://github.com/microsoft/onnxruntime).

-b.
-Push this container image to your container registry created [above](./README-Setup#container_reg) using the following commands:

-    `docker login -u <username> -p <password> <registry_address>` `docker tag <Login_server/tag_onxxruntime_base_image> <image ID of the container created in _a._>` `docker push <tag for the base image created above>`

-This base image will be used to create the application containers in Visual Studio Code.

-### Model deployment With ONXN Runtime + OpenVINO
+### <a name="get_started"></a>Model deployment With ONXN Runtime + OpenVINO

-This part focuses on deploying an object detection model on your IoT Edge device using ONNX models.
+This part focuses on deploying an object detection model on your IoT Edge device using a pretrained model from the ONNX model zoo.

 * Clone this repo to your local drive / computer.